kubernauts/tk8/README.md

 tk8 cluster aws -d ### deytroy the cluster

-Note: to get the kube config you need to ssh into the master from one of the bastion host
+Note: to get the kube config you need to ssh into the master from one of the bastion hosts

-ssh -i ~/.ssh/id_rsa core@<public ip of the bastion host>
+ssh -i ~/.ssh/id_rsa core@"public ip of the bastion host"

 copy the id_rsa to the bastion host and ssh into the master over the private ip address of the master, you'll find it under /etc/kubernetes/admin.conf

+tk8 cluster addon -l ### installs jmeter on top of your new cluster